 (Note: There are some exceptions to this requirement.
 Merchant-initiated transactions, low-risk/low-value transactions and transactions made by corporate cards are some examples.)

 These rules take effect when a shopper uses a credit or debit card issued by a bank in the EEA and the merchant is based in the EEA, which includes EU countries, Iceland, Liechtenstein and Norway.
 Even merchants that are not based in the EEA are still impacted by the new rules if the acquiring bank they use for payment processing is in the EEA.

-If you are an EEA merchant and your business sells online to shoppers in this region, your payment process must be SCA compliant by December 31, 2020.
+If you are an EEA merchant and your business sells online to shoppers in this region, your payment process must be SCA compliant.

 How Can BlueSnap Help Businesses Become PSD2 Compliant?

 Luckily, even if you’ve never heard of 3-D Secure, you can easily become compliant with BlueSnap’s quick, easy-to-implement solution.
 Read our support documentation to learn more about how BlueSnap supports 3-D Secure 2.

 If You Use BlueSnap for Payment Processing

 No need to worry — BlueSnap is a licensed payment processor.
 Our platform supports 3-D Secure version 2, the latest authentication technology available for SCA compliance.

 We’ve made it as quick and painless as possible for BlueSnap customers to set up 3-D Secure with BlueSnap, so contact us today to set up 3-D Secure 2 ASAP.

 If You Use BlueSnap for Your Online Marketplace

 Because we’re a licensed payment services institution that handles vendor payments for you, our marketplace payment solution also has you covered.
 We provide compliant marketplace functionality in the same way we do for all online transactions.

-BlueSnap customers should install the latest version of 3-D Secure now to give their European customers the highest level of protection available before the December 2020 deadline.
+BlueSnap customers should install the latest version of 3-D Secure now to give their European customers the highest level of protection available.
 Contact us today to set up 3-D Secure 2 ASAP.

 If You Are Not a BlueSnap Customer: